MrGGTo/itp4207-201920/ws04-kotlin/README.md

     ![list item](.md_images/listitem.png)

-4. Create a new activity using the 'Empty Activity' template and name it PhotoListActivity.
-Open activity_photo_list.xml, insert the following into the container RelativeLayout:
+3. Create a new activity using the 'Empty Activity' template and name it PhotoListActivity.
+Open activity_photo_list.xml, insert the following into the container ConstraintLayout:

     ```xml
     <TextView